SonnyJim/eve8266/README.md

 Short version: A cheap microcontroller with WiFi asks the EVE servers where your character is, then changes the color of the lights accordingly.

 Long version:  The ESP8266 connects to a wifi network, authorizes with the ESI API using httpclient and queries where the characters location is.
 It then fetches the system security via a JSON request and decodes it to a color, based on the color of the waypoint markers.
-It then feeds a string of WS2811 LEDs via a 3.3v -> 5v level shifter using the FASTLed library.
+It then feeds a string of WS2811 LEDs via a 3.3v -> 5v level shifter using the NeoPixelBus library.
 It repeats every half second so it's always updated by the time your character is out of warp.

 Does it do anything else?